MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/download-software-licenses-CSP.md

 - MET150
 ms.custom:
 - AdminSurgePortfolio
-description: Learn how to download the software and product license keys for perpetual software that you bought through CSP.
+description: Learn how to download the software and product license keys for perpetual software bought through the Cloud Solution Provider (CSP) program.
 ---

 # Download perpetual software and product license keys

-We plan to retire the Microsoft Open License program on December 31, 2021.
-Starting on January 1, 2022, you won’t be able to renew or buy new perpetual software licenses, Software Assurance, or online services through the Microsoft Open License program.
-Beginning on January 1, 2021, small and medium-sized business customers can buy perpetual software licenses through the Cloud Solution Provider (CSP) program.

-> [!NOTE]
-> You can continue to renew and buy new perpetual software licenses, Software Assurance, and online services through the existing Microsoft Open License program until December 31, 2021.

-The changes to these programs provide a simplified approach to buying perpetual software licenses for your organization.
-This article explains how to download the software and product license keys for perpetual software that you bought through CSP.
+This article explains how to download software and product license keys for perpetual software bought through the Cloud Solution Provider (CSP) program.
-For more information, see [Microsoft Open License program changes](https://www.microsoft.com/licensing/news/microsoft-open-license-program-changes).

 ## Before you begin